-Current use of ABPM consists of automatically measuring BP and HR around the clock for about 24 hours, to compute daytime, nighttime, and 24-hour mean values from which a day-night ratio is determined for a classification in terms of "dipping” instead of assessing the circadian characteristics, as done to identify VVDs.
+Current use of ABPM consists of automatically measuring BP and HR around the clock for about 24 hours, to compute daytime, night-time, and 24-hour mean values from which a day-night ratio is determined for a classification in terms of "dipping" instead of assessing the circadian characteristics, as done to identify VVDs.
 Threshold values defining dipping categories are fixed instead of being gender- and age-specified as reference values are to identify VVDs.
-Ongoing work compares the reliability of a diagnosis in terms of “dipping” or VVDs based on 24-hour ABPM, using as reference our several databases of 7-day/24-hour records.
-The researchers' results indicate that BP variability assessed in terms of the circadian amplitude and phase is more stable than the conventional assessment based on "dipping" classified by the day-night ratio.
+Results indicate that BP variability assessed in terms of the circadian amplitude and phase is more reproducible than the conventional assessment based on "dipping" classified by the day-night ratio.

 Analyses of longitudinal records of around-the-clock BP measurements covering years are proceeding to determine the extent of generality of the group's observation of a marked modulation of the circadian amplitude of BP by the about-yearly rhythm.
 The fact that the circadian amplitude of BP can be much larger in winter than in summer has implications for the correct diagnosis of an abnormal BP variability, and hence of its bearing on the correct assessment of cardiovascular disease risk.